preterag/pipecdn/README.md

-# Pipe PoP Node
+# 🚀 Pipe PoP Node

 A complete implementation for setting up and managing a Pipe PoP node for the [Pipe Network](https://docs.pipe.network/devnet-2) decentralized CDN.

-## Features
+## ✨ Features

-- **Complete Setup Framework**: One-command setup script for easy deployment
+- **🔄 Complete Setup Framework**: One-command setup script for easy deployment
-- **Production-Ready Implementation**: Systemd service integration for reliable operation
+- **🛠️ Production-Ready Implementation**: Systemd service integration for reliable operation
-- **Comprehensive Management Tools**: Scripts for monitoring, updating, and maintaining your node
+- **🧰 Comprehensive Management Tools**: Scripts for monitoring, updating, and maintaining your node
-- **Global Command Access**: Manage your node from anywhere with the global `pop` command
+- **🌐 Global Command Access**: Manage your node from anywhere with the global `pop` command
-- **Detailed Documentation**: Step-by-step guides and reference materials
+- **📚 Detailed Documentation**: Step-by-step guides and reference materials
-- **Surrealine Integration**: Pre-configured with Surrealine referral code
+- **🔗 Surrealine Integration**: Pre-configured with Surrealine referral code
-- **Optimized Performance**: Tuned for efficient operation
+- **⚡ Optimized Performance**: Tuned for efficient operation
-- **Future-Proof Design**: Easy updates and maintenance
+- **🔮 Future-Proof Design**: Easy updates and maintenance

-## Quick Start
+## 🚦 Quick Start

 The easiest way to set up a Pipe PoP node is to use our one-command setup script: